- Acceptable Targets: Many, including:

 - There's also Earnest Evans, with his QWOP-style animation. slowbeef's then-girlfriend said it best: "Is he supposed to be human?"

-- The awkward and primitive CGI cutscenes in Deep Fear, a Saturn game released in 1999 yet look almost a decade older technologically.
+- The awkward and primitive CGI cutscenes in Deep Fear, a Saturn game which was released in 1999 yet looks almost a decade older technologically.